SwedbankPay/developer.swedbankpay.com/payments/invoice/other-features.md

 | **InvoiceType** |	PayExFinancingFI |

 *   An invoice payment is always two-phased based -  you create an Authorize transaction, that is followed by a Capture or Cancel request.
 *   **Defining CallbackURL**: When implementing a scenario, it is optional to set a [CallbackURL][callback-url] in the `POST` request.
-If callbackURL is set PayEx will send a postback request to this URL when the consumer has fulfilled the payment.
+If callbackURL is set Swedbank Pay will send a postback request to this URL when the consumer has fulfilled the payment.
 [See the Callback API description here.][callback-api]

 ### Problem messages